 With that said, our methodology is based upon historic wait time information, anecdotal observations, special events, school schedules, dynamic ticket prices, and more.
 Second, expect Disney California Adventure crowds to almost always track Disneyland crowds—with a few exceptions—albeit with a proportionately lower number of guests.

-Magic Key blockouts for January 2023 do not perfectly coincide with Los Angeles and Orange County School District winter breaks, with one set of blockouts ending January 2, 2023 and lower-tier passes only blocked out through January 5, 2023.
-Expect there to be a surge that weekend (January 6-7, 2023) after blockouts end but before schools go back into session.
+Magic Key blockouts for January 2024 do not perfectly coincide with Los Angeles and Orange County School District winter breaks, and are much more staggered than in previous years.
+In any case, expect there to be a slight surge that weekend (January 6-7, 2024) after some blockouts end but before schools go back into session.

 It’s important to underscore that these crowd calendar predictions are our best guesses, and lean heavily on the above assumptions.
 One of the greatest difficulties with forecasting Disneyland crowds is that so much of the audience lives in Los Angeles and Orange Counties, meaning they are not planning their trips to Disneyland months in advance.
 Many people are visiting on a whim, and can make last-minute trips if enticed by marketing, deals, or special entertainment.